 Fact: THC may help you fall asleep, but the quality of your overall sleep may be worse when using marijuana.
 Persistent use is likely to increase insomnia and poor-quality sleep when cannabis use is discontinued.
-Marijuana use decreases REM (Rapid Eye Movement) cycle, the most restorative stage of the sleep cycle.4
+Marijuana use decreases the length of REM (Rapid Eye Movement) sleep, the most restorative stage of the sleep cycle.4

 Myth #2: Marijuana is a cure for anxiety.

 Fact: The most commonly reported side effects of smoking marijuana are intense anxiety and panic attacks.
 Studies report that about 20% to 30% of recreational users experience such problems after smoking marijuana.
 The people most vulnerable are those who have never used marijuana before.5

 Fact: There are currently 2.7 million Americans meeting the criteria for cannabis addiction.
 Estimates suggest that 9% of adults and 17% of adolescents who choose to use marijuana will develop a dependence upon it for daily functioning.6

 Myth #4: Smoking marijuana is a safe alternative to smoking tobacco.